2014 Series Information

-Men’s Open – open to all CX USA Cycling licensed riders – Must have current, valid USA Cycling Annual Racing License in either PRO, 1, 2, 3, 4.
-CAT 5 riders are not eligible for this category/race.
-NO one day licenses available for this category.
+Men’s PRO/1/2/3 – Open to USA Cycling CX annual licensed riders in PRO/1/2/3 ONLY.
+Must have current, valid USA Cycling Annual Racing License in either PRO, 1, 2, and 3.
+CAT 4/5 riders are not eligible for this category/race.
+No one day licenses available for this category.

-Men’s 3 and 4 – Combining USA Cycling CX categories for Series Championship.
-Must have current, valid USA Cycling Annual Racing License in either CAT 3 or CAT 4.
+Men’s 3/4 – Open to USA Cycling CX annual licensed riders in CAT 3 and/or CAT 4 ONLY.
+Must have current, valid USA Cycling Annual Racing License in CAT 3 or 4.
 No one day licenses available for this category.

-Men’s 5 – Category for new CX athletes.
-Must have current, valid USA Cycling Annual Racing License or CAT 5 riders may purchase a one day license for $10.00
+Men’s 5 – Open to USA Cycling CX annual licensed riders in CAT 5 ONLY.
+This is the USAC category for new CX athletes.
+Must have current, valid USA Cycling Annual Racing License or CAT 5 riders may purchase a one day license for $15.00

-Master’s Men 50+ – Open to all USA Cycling CX categories (PRO, 1, 2, 3, 4) Must have current, valid USA Cycling Annual Racing License or CAT 5 riders may purchase a USA Cycling one day license for $10.00.
-Must have racing age of 50 years and older.
+Master’s Men 40+ 4/5 – Open to USA Cycling CX categories (CAT 4, or 5) Must have current, valid USA Cycling Annual Racing License CAT 4 or CAT 5 riders may purchase a USA Cycling one day license for $15.00.
+Must have racing age of 40 years and older.

-Juniors (Boys and Girls) – Must have a racing age younger than 19 – available to all ages 10 to 18.
-Must have current, valid USA Cycling Annual Racing License or purchase a USA Cycling one day license for $10.00.
+Juniors Boys – Must have a racing age younger than 19 – available to all ages 10 to 18.
+Must have current, valid USA Cycling Annual Racing License or purchase a USA Cycling one day license for $15.00.

-Singlespeed – Available to all USA Cycling categories CX racers (CAT PRO, 1, 2, 3, 4, 5) or purchase a USA Cycling one day license for $10.00.
+Singlespeed – Available to all USA Cycling categories CX men and women racers (CAT PRO, 1, 2, 3, 4, 5).
+Or you can purchase a USA Cycling one day license for $15.00.

 Individual races/promoters may offer race categories in non-Series categories, who will not receive Series Points or be posted in Series Standings.

-2013 Race Schedule, Race Duration and MINIMUM Prize Purse by Category
+2014 Race Schedule, Race Duration and Prize Purse by Category

-AZ Cross Series Category Race Time * Race Duration Minimum Prizes (Cash?
+Category Race Time Race Duration Minimum Prizes (Cash?
 Merchandise?)

-Individual races/promoters may offer races, and/or expanded prize purses.
+Individual races/promoters may offer additional races, categories and/or expanded prize purses.
+The above are the categories that qualify for Series points and the Series Championship.

 Promoters reserve right to combine categories and only offer prize purses if minimum registration (8) numbers are attained.
 Categories with 8 or less racers, will receive payouts/medals/merchandise to first place only.